Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

         - create notifications of several types (e.g., information, confirmation, warning, risk) from one participant to another;
         - create requests of several types (e.g., data deletion request, data report request, grant request -- the interplay between <kbd>Grant Service</kbd> and <kbd>Notification Service<kbd> on the creation of grant request is detailed in the section "Behavior") from one participant to another;
     - Dependencies: It depends on the <kbd>Log Service</kbd> to log notifications to ensure proper tracking and record-keeping.
 - The <kbd>Log Service</kbd> component is responsible for logging all operations within the DPC, mainly focusing on activities related to grants and notifications.
+It is worth noting that not only <kbd>Grant Service</kbd> and <kbd>Notification Service</kbd> depend on it (to create logs concerning grants and notifications, respectively), but the <kbd>API</kbd> also depends on it because there are data-related events of interest (i.e., which should be logged) that happen in the <kbd>Platform Core</kbd>, not in the DPC -- a prominent example is the occurrence of a data flow.
+    - Exposed functionalities:
+        - create log entry for any arbitrary operation;
+        - retrieve log entries.

 - The <kbd>Participant Service</kbd> component maintains a record of existing participants, including data providers and data consumers, within the <kbd>Platform Core</kbd>.
 Its functionalities include create, update, select, and delete participants (which are informed by the <kbd>Platform Core</kbd>.

 ![first decomposition](images/diagram_decomposition-2.svg)
 s

 # Behavior

+- grant request, interplay between grant and notification services
+- data flow, including authorization (grant verification) and log

 <p align="center">
     <a href="system-context.md">Previous: 3.
 Architecture drivers</a>&nbsp; | &nbsp;<a href="decomposition.md">Next: 5.
 Quality concepts</a>